Teaching English in China

-There’s literally thousands of cities all over China.
-Most cities that you’ll find yourself teaching in will fall into one of the above 3 tiers, but there’s also opportunities to be had in the 4th and most remote tier.
+There are literally thousands of cities all over China.
+Most cities that you’ll find yourself teaching in will fall into one of the above 3 tiers, but there are also opportunities to be had in the 4th and most remote tier.

 Being one of the largest countries in the world, covering 10 million sq miles, China has a huge choice of places to call home – each with their own vastly unique culture.

 Whether you fancy living along the coastline, in the heart of Beijing, on the border of Mongolia, or on the mountainous Tibetan Plateau – you could change region each year and feel like you’re discovering a whole new country all over again.

 China has a huge choice of cities to call home.
 Here are some of the top picks:

 A mix of old and new, a true melting post bringing everything you could need from home with culture from all over China.

 It can be a little more difficult to find a good school in Shanghai due to the intense competition over each position, but there are still lots of opportunities for new teachers which are open to teaching in smaller language centers, and kindergartens.